What is a hybrid car & how does it work?

 How much is a hybrid car?

 Hybrids are becoming increasingly more available.
-In 2021, you can get your hands on a hybrid vehicle for around £20,000, and the increasing popularity of environmentally-friendly cars means the second-hand market is growing too.
+In 2024, the cheapest hybrid car you can get in the UK is the Fiat Panda Hybrid.
+You can purchase it for under £15,000.
 Prestige brands have also joined the fray — Porsche offer a hybrid model for a little over £100,000.
+The increasing popularity of environmentally-friendly cars means the second-hand market is growing too.

 Will hybrid cars be banned in 2035?

-The government’s plan to crack down on petrol and diesel cars in 2035 doesn’t extend any special protections to hybrid cars.
-So, while they’re not quite as bad as an ICE-only vehicle, they do still use an ICE engine, and that’s precisely what the ban targets.
+The government’s plan to crack down on petrol and diesel cars in 2035 includes hybrid cars.
+This is because, while they’re not quite as bad as an ICE-only vehicle, they do still use an ICE engine, and that’s precisely what the ban targets.

 So, should you sell your hybrid car in preparation for the big change?
-The answer is up to you — even after 2035 you’ll still be able to drive a hybrid you already own, or buy a second hand one.
-The change will stop the manufacturing any cars that run on petrol or diesel.
+The answer is up to you — even after 2035 you’ll still be able to drive a hybrid you already own, or buy a second-hand one.
+The change will stop the manufacturing of any cars that run on petrol or diesel.

 Of course, if you want to get ahead on selling your car and going electric, now could be a great time.
-Once the ban is in place, the reputation of ICE engines is going to be naturally tarnished and you can expect this to reflect in your car valuation and contribute to car depreciation.
+Once the ban is in place, ICE will be undesirable which will be reflected in your car valuation and contribute to car depreciation.

 Are they worth it?

-So…are hybrid cars good?
-In terms of environment, at least compared to a classic ICE car, yes.
+So are hybrid cars good?
+In terms of environment, yes, at least compared to a classic ICE car.
 For other considerations like charge exemptions based on CO2 emissions, the answer is also yes, though this window of opportunity may be closing.

-The government will be cracking down on hybrids just the same as ICE vehicles come 2035, so while hybrids are a good way to make the change, it may be wiser to make the full leap to 100% electric.
+With the government limitations on ICE vehicles and hybrids coming in 2035, it may be wiser to make the full leap to 100% electric.

 are hybrid cars worth it?